 The mother of all Hanoi trips is a visit to Halong Bay!
 I’ve included it here as a ‘day’ trip but really it’s going to be a minimum of one night.
 If you can, I recommend going for two nights.
-We’ve done both and the one night trip goes by so fast!
+We’ve done both and the one-night trip goes by so fast!
 We’ve done two visits now and each time we’ve been blown away by the whole experience and how beautiful it is.
 If you have the time and budget, I highly recommend visiting.
-Rather than double up information, I’ll give you some links to existing guides which will help you plan the best trip to Halong Bay:
+Rather than double up the information, I’ll give you some links to existing guides that will help you plan the best trip to Halong Bay:

 - 15 Things you need to know about cruising Halong Bay